-Selenium is vital for certain antioxidant enzymes, such as glutathione peroxidase and thioredoxin reductase which are present in epidermal keratinocytes.
-Keratinocytes are the primary type of cell found in the outer layer of the skin, called epidermis.
+Selenium is involved in the synthesis of certain antioxidant enzymes, such as glutathione peroxidase and thioredoxin reductase, which are present in epidermal keratinocytes.
+Keratinocytes are the primary cell types found in the outer layer of the skin, called epidermis.
 They are about 90% of the epidermal skin cells.
-So, selenium plays a key role in keratinocyte growth and function.[1,2]
+Selenium plays a key role in keratinocyte growth and function.[1,2]

 Selenium deficiency may lead to skin diseases

 Moreover, selenium protects the skin from inflammations.
 For instance, selenium can help people with psoriasis, which is a chronic inflammatory skin disease that affects about 2-3% of the population worldwide.

 It’s pretty common for people with psoriasis to have low glutathione peroxidase levels.
 Glutathione peroxidase is a powerful selenium antioxidant enzyme.
 High doses of selenium can increase the levels of glutathione peroxidase in patients with psoriasis, improving disease outcome.

 Moreover, selenium deficiency increases the risk of skin cancer.

 Also, you should eat lots of foods with boron, as it raises levels of many antioxidant enzymes.
 Glutathione peroxidase as well.
 Additionally, boron and resveratrol play a key role in wound healing!

 Most noteworthy, we should get adequate amounts of vitamin C and vitamin E. These vitamins are crucial for skin health, as they have potent anti-aging properties.

 How much selenium per day for elastic skin?